Texts with zest

 - Tourism – 2 full-length published guidebooks (on Venice and Verona), an ebook on the Via Aemilia, the information panels for the major exhibition “Numbers” at Palazzo delle Esposizioni (Rome), an incentive-travel website, cruise brochures, spa hotel promotions, guest information, accommodation advertisements, a holiday-home development prospectus, audio guides, menus, exhibition reviews

-- Marketing – presentations, newsletters, social-media guidelines, brand books, Facebook campaigns, leaflets, slogans, website copy
+- Marketing – presentations, newsletters, social-media guidelines, brand books, Facebook campaigns, leaflets, slogans, website copy, Instagram messages for fashion and yachting brands

 - Commercial – press releases, quality-management-system (QMS) procedures, environmental policies, product labelling, market research, contracts (tenders, conditions of sale, shipping agreements, etc.), data-protection policies, software help text, certificates